agvxov/cursed_c/README.md

 Standard C provides no way to resolve the situation.

-For this reason `#include_next` was added as a widely accepted extension, which excludes the current path from the list of searchable path to prohibit recursive inclusion.
+For this reason `#include_next` was added as a widely accepted extension, which excludes the current path from the list of searchable paths to prohibit recursive inclusion.

 ### iso646.h
 From what I've seen,
 this perfectly standard header that tends to be relatively little known.
-If you know C++ and about its keyword operators, then this is what defines their equivelents in C.
+If you know C++ and about its keyword operators, then this is what defines their equivalents in C.
 E.g `and`, `or`, etc.

 Later down it's abused to get the address of `ű`: